IhumaBelharra/IhumaBelharra/README.md

 - 👋 Hi, I’m @IhumaBelharra, a dev apprentice
-- 👀 I’m interested in back-end developpement
+- 👀 I’m interested in system and back-end developpement
 - 🌱 I’m currently learning Python, Java and Bash
 - 📫 How to reach me > ipolly.dev@proton.me